practicalli/clojure/clojure-cli/install/clojure-cli.md

  :repl-aliases ""}
 ```

+> `clojure -Sversion` will also show the version of Clojure CLI being used, before running a REPL or other Clojure code specified.

 ## User Configuration files

-Clojure CLI tools creates a configuration directory called `.clojure`, which [by default](https://clojure.org/reference/deps_and_cli#_deps_edn_sources) is placed in the root of the operating system user account directory, e.g. `$HOME/.clojure`.
+Clojure CLI creates a configuration directory called `.clojure`, which [by default](https://clojure.org/reference/deps_and_cli#_deps_edn_sources) is placed in the root of the operating system user account directory, e.g.  `$XDG_CONFIG_HOME/clojure` or `$HOME/.clojure`.

-If `XDG_CONFIG_HOME` is set by your operating system then its value over-rides the default location, e.g. `$HOME/.config/.clojure`

-`CLJ_CONFIG` can be used to over-ride all other location settings
+`CLJ_CONFIG` can be used to over-ride the location the path.

 > Check the location of your Clojure configuration directory by running `clojure -Sdescribe` and checking the `:config-user` value.